8 Ways to Reduce Warehouse Costs and Increase Profits

 Suitable security measures keep honest people honest.
 This includes installing security cameras and alarms, implementing RFID tags and locks, having clear labelling policies in place, properly vetting all employees, and carrying adequate insurance.
 Badge access systems can also help prevent theft by limiting access to specific areas.

-One way to minimize the theft risk is to separate high-value items from low-value items and keep a close eye on them with security cameras or sensors.
+One way to minimise the theft risk is to separate high-value items from low-value items and closely monitor them with security cameras or sensors.

 However, only some theft can be prevented with these measures.
 The best approach is to reduce the motivation for people to steal by offering competitive salaries and benefits.